6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Implant Placement Surgery

-The next step is the actually place the implants in the jaw.
-Dr. Duling works with talented, local oral surgeons for this step of the process.
-They will make an incision in your gums to expose the jaw bone.
-Then they will drill a small hole where each dental implant will need to go.
+They will cut your gums to access the jawbone.
+Then, they will make a small hole for each dental implant.
 Next, they will carefully insert the implant fixtures into the holes.
 The last step is to place a healing cap on the implant and close up the gums around it.

 Healing and Integration